 If you test positive for HIV it means you are carrying the HIV virus.

-Each individual reacts differently to this news.
+Each person reacts differently to this news.
 Some are shocked, while others aren’t that surprised.
 Most feel a need to talk about what it means to live with HIV, from several perspectives.
-The doctor or welfare officer who gives the results is often highly experienced and skilled.
+The doctor or counsellor who gives the results is often highly experienced and skilled.
 Sometimes it feels better to talk to someone in the same situation.
 One way is to contact Posithiva Gruppen (website in Swedish only but address and phone number on start page) or Noaks Ark (some English on the website).

-- You may not give blood or plasma, or donate organs or sperm.
+- You may not give blood or plasma or donate organs or sperm.

 - You may not share or lend syringes or needles used to inject, say, heroin.

 - You must go for repeat check-ups with your doctor, so you can check your virus levels and your health in general.